raszpl/CL-GD542X_ISA/README.md

 TLDR Golden rule is every signal should run as close as possible (preferably over) a ground directly connecting source and destination of said signal with lowest impedance.
 Signals arent electrons, they are electromagnetic waves and need to close the loop.
 Closer the ground smaller the field, lower the ground impedance higher the frequency of mitigated interferences, bigger ground plane = better, traveling thru multiple vias = bad.

-Some of the fixes are heavily overdoing it via stitched ground patches and are most likely also bad :) Nowadays upgrading from five PCBs with 2-layers to 4-layers of that size is $20, another $15 for 6-layer with ENIG finish, giving us infinitely healthier signal integrity and tons less routing work.
-Other than for fun there is very little sense manufacturing this as 2-layer design, repository is for educational purposes only.
+Some of the fixes are heavily overdoing it via stitched ground patches and are most likely also bad :) Nowadays upgrading from five PCBs with 2-layers to 4-layers of that size is $20, another $15 for 6-layer with ENIG finish, giving us infinitely healthier signal integrity and tons less routing work. __Please dont manufacture this!__ Other than for fun or experimentation there is very little sense manufacturing 2-layer design, repository is for educational purposes only.

 # License
 The project is free for non-commercial reproduction.
 Do not sell it on Ebay or other platforms for profit.
 Do not make a closed source derivative.
 Share your experiences and ideas with the community.